prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 We could just not try and predict the start/end of the series and assume the series continues to extend to beyond the samples in the range.
 However, not predicting the start and end of the series could inflate the rate/increase value, which can be especially problematic during rollouts when old series are replaced by new ones.

 Assuming `rate()` only has information about the sample within the range, guessing the start and end of series is probably the least worst option - this will at least work in delta cases where the samples are continuously ingested.
 To predict if a series has started ended in the range, check if the timestamp of the last sample are within 1.1x of an interval between their respective boundaries (aligns with the cumulative check for start/end of a series).

+To calculate the interval:
+* If CT-per-sample is available, use the average of the intervals of the samples (i.e. TimeUnixNano - StartTimeUnixNano).
+* If CT-per-sample is not available, use the average spacing between samples.

 As part of the implementation process, experiment with heuristics to try and improve this (e.g. if intervals between samples are regular and there are than X samples, assume the samples are continuously ingested and therefore a gap would mean the series ended).
 This would make the calculation more complex, however.